mirajmiah/mirajmiah/README.md

 ## About Me

 - 🖥️ I'm a passionate Computer Science and Engineering student building my skills and working on exciting projects.
-- 🚀 Currently focused on enhancing my knowledge of backend development, database integration, and full-stack web development.
+- 🚀 Currently focused on enhancing my knowledge of development, database integration, and full-stack web development.
 - 🌟 A lifelong learner who loves solving challenges and staying updated with the latest trends in tech.

 ---